 Debt expert Neil Roets answers question about prescribed debt posted on Fin24.
 Read the question and answer below.

 “Who do I contact to remove prescribed debt?
-The credit bureaus, a lawyer or the creditor themselves?
+The credit bureaus, a lawyer or the creditor?

-Thank you for affording me the opportunity to assist with your question.
+Thank you for allowing me to assist with your question.

 You’re faced with quite a conundrum, which is understandable.

 It is not advisable to let the debt lie dormant for such a long period and then attempt to claim prescription.
 As the credit providers are now clearly aware of the fact that they need to take timeous action to prevent prescription, they are very likely to take the relevant actions.